bkw777/Molex78802_Module/README.md

 # Molex78802 Module
 ![](Molex78802_PCB_28.jpg)
+(The copper rings are just a flaw in KiCAD's 3d viewer.
+The PCB sides are actually castellated.)

 ***May 19 2021 - Heads up, the PCB outline changed slightly after [v003](https://github.com/bkw777/Molex78802_Module/tree/v003).
 The PCB is a little wider now.
 Old boards will be a little loose side-to-side in new carriers, and probably the polarity chamfer won't prevent inserting an old board backwards in a new carrier.
 New boards won't fit into old carriers, although the difference is small enough that you could just sand the corners down a little and they should work fine.
 If you have either old carriers or old boards that you want to get the exact matching counterparts for, then go to [Release v003](https://github.com/bkw777/Molex78802_Module/releases/tag/v003).***